itowlson/wasi-grpc/examples/routeguide-client/README.md

-# Spin gRPC RouteGuide Example
+# Spin wasi-grpc RouteGuide Example

 This example is adapted from [`routeguide`](TODO) example in the [`tonic`](TODO) repository to run in a Spin application.